- January 15, 2020

 About

-- story120 mentions Positive Neutral Negative
+- story81 mentions Positive Neutral Negative

-“The dlc story is much more interesting and involving, however, so after you beat the main game, definitely give it a try.”
+“The DLC story is much more interesting and involving, however, so after you beat the main game, definitely give it a try.”

 Wizardry: Labyrinth of Lost Souls Review - Stumbling in the dark